Josh-millr/Josh-millr/README.md

 <br/>

-#### FUN FACT
+## ❓ Fun Fact
-- I Literally imagine and visualise each component of a program as small minions carrying out their individual task and resposibility in a factory, i’ve literally been able to discover a lot of bugs using this trick.. it helps me a lot especially in OOP based programs, you should try it.
+- I Literally imagine and visualise each component of a program as small minions 👷‍ ♂️carrying out their individual task and resposibility in a 🏭factory, i’ve literally been able to discover a lot of bugs using this trick.. it helps me a lot especially in OOP based programs, you should try it.
-- I don’t work under pressure, so please don’t pressure me
+- I don’t work under pressure, so 🥺 please don’t pressure me